-A great myth of our time: People are not interested in building a career with one organization.
-Gone are the days of commitment and loyalty between an organization and an individual.
+A great myth of our time: People are not interested in building a career with one organisation.
+Gone are the days of commitment and loyalty between an organisation and an individual.

 At the individual level, research from the U.S. Bureau of Labor Statistics actually depicts a trend of people staying longer with a company than they did 25 years ago.
 In 1983, the average tenure was around 3.5 years.
 Fifteen years later, in 1998, people stayed on the job an average of 3.6 years before quitting.
 In 2012, it’s now at 4.6 years.